ACINQ/eclair-plugins/channel-interceptor/README.md

 # Open Channel Interceptor plugin

-This plugin provides an example of how to accept or reject OpenChannel messages received by the node.
+This plugin provides an example of how to accept or reject `OpenChannel` messages received from remote peers based on a custom configuration file `open_channel_interceptor.conf` with parameters `min-active-channels` and `min-total-capacity`.
+It rejects `OpenChannel` requests from remote peers if they have less than the configured minimum public active channels or public total capacity.

 Disclaimer: this plugin is for demonstration purposes only.